-The fourth study, Callaghan et al., retrospectively observed 119 men diagnosed with testicular cancer between 1970 and 2011, finding that heavy inhaled cannabis use (>50 times) was associated with testicular cancer (aHR=2.57, 95% CI, 1.02-6.50).17 This study was limited as the data collection point was between 1969-1970 via self-report with no follow-up data other than testicular cancer diagnosis, potentially causing spurious findings and misclassification bias.
-Histologic data were not reported.
+(>50 times) was associated with testicular cancer (adjusted HR 2.57, 95% CI 1.02-6.50).
+This study was limited, as the data collection point was from 1969-1970 via self-report, with no followup data other than testicular cancer diagnosis, potentially causing spurious findings and misclassification bias.
+Histological data were not reported.